-Equity Outcomes Activities and efforts Metrics The Oregon Convention Center 1.
-Provide annual equity and inclusion-focused Metrics under development is a welcoming space for all trainings for all staff guests (a) Assess needs and opportunities for equity-focused professional development within specific work teams (b) Partner with Metro HR and Metro DEI Teams to pilot equity-focused trainings tailored to managers and specific work teams (ex; trauma-informed care, cultural sensitivity) 2.
-Authentically address the historical harms related to OCC's location and status as a government entity (a) Develop a communication plan for the OCC Land Acknowledgment Statement so that it can be shared with all clients, staff and guests (b) Create a public-facing educational display on the history of the Albina neighborhood All employees of color at the 1.
-Advance equity by identifying opportunities to Metrics under development Dregon Convention Center standardize regular work processes eel included, valued and (a) Use an equity lens to assess and improve scheduling empowered while at work processes and work assignments, with a focus on employees of color (b) Update and formalize shift coverage practices to ensure equitable work assignments 2.
-Create methods of authentic staff recognition and employee engagement events (a) Survey staff to determine preferred types of recognition and engagement (b) Compose a team of employees to advise and oversee events designed for all-staff engagement and work recognition The Oregon Convention Center 1.
-Create goals for, and work to increase, COBID Metrics under development dvances racial equity with contracting and spending ts procurement policy and (a) Determine a current baseline of COBID contracting, processes by percent of contracts, amount awarded and amount spent (b) Create parity between the percentage of money awarded and the percentage of money spent on COBID contracts 2.
-Review the current solicitation process for opportunities to increase equitable outcomes (a) Revisit the checklist for Equity Strategy Meetings held for formal contract solicitations (b) Attend outreach events to broaden the network of local COBID businesses
+Equity Outcomes Activities and efforts Metrics The Oregon Convention Center is a welcoming space for all guests 1.
+Provide annual equity and inclusion-focused trainings for all staff (a) Assess needs and opportunities for equity-focused professional development within specific work teams (b) Partner with Metro HR and Metro DEI Teams to pilot equity-focused trainings tailored to managers and specific work teams (ex; trauma-informed care, cultural sensitivity) 2.
+Authentically address the historical harms related to OCC's location and status as a government entity (a) Develop a communication plan for the OCC Land Acknowledgment Statement so that it can be shared with all clients, staff and guests (b) Create a public-facing educational display on the Metrics under development All employees of color at the Oregon Convention Center feel included, valued and empowered while at work history of the Albina neighborhood 1.
+Advance equity by identifying opportunities to standardize regular work processes (a) Use an equity lens to assess and improve scheduling processes and work assignments, with a focus on employees of color (b) Update and formalize shift coverage practices to ensure equitable work assignments 2.
+Create methods of authentic staff recognition and employee engagement events (a) Survey staff to determine preferred types of recognition and engagement (b) Compose a team of employees to advise and oversee events designed for all-staff engagement and Metrics under development The Oregon Convention Center advances racial equity with its procurement policy and processes 1.
+Create goals for, and work to increase, COBID contracting and spending (a) Determine a current baseline of COBID contracting, by percent of contracts, amount awarded and amount spent (b) Create parity between the percentage of money awarded and the percentage of money spent on COBID contracts 2.
+Review the current solicitation process for opportunities to increase equitable outcomes (a) Revisit the checklist for Equity Strategy Meetings held for formal contract solicitations (b) Attend outreach events to broaden the network of local COBID businesses Metrics under development

-Equity Outcomes Activities and efforts Metrics The Oregon Convention Center weaves racial equity throughout venue operations Allocate the resources necessary for the advancement of racial equity (a) Approve an annual budget for racial equity work (b) Create a job description for, and hire, an Equity &amp; Belonging Program Manager (c) Ensure that the OCC Equity Team has representation from every internal department, and that quarterly opportunities for equity engagement are offered to all employees (d) Use an equity lens to study the potentially disparate effects of employee parking pass pay structures Metrics under development 2.
+Equity Outcomes Activities and efforts Metrics The Oregon Convention Center weaves racial equity throughout venue operations 1.
+Allocate the resources necessary for the advancement of racial equity (a) Approve an annual budget for racial equity work (b) Create a job description for, and hire, an Equity & Belonging Program Manager (c) Ensure that the OCC Equity Team has representation from every internal department, and that quarterly opportunities for equity engagement are offered to all employees (d) Use an equity lens to study the potentially disparate effects of employee parking pass pay structures Metrics under development 2.
 Track and report on the advancement toward stated racial equity objectives (a) Determine a method for effectively tracking progress on the actions and strategies that advance OCC's racial equity objectives (b) Regularly report progress and provide updates to all OCC staff